spwhitton/consfigurator/doc/guide.rst

 Prerequisite data is versioned.
 To replace a secret key, for example, you change the data and bump the version.
-If there is no version bump, Consfigurator will assume connections can re-use old data; this avoids uploading the same data over and over again.
+If there is no version bump, Consfigurator will assume connections can re-use old copies of prerequisite data; this avoids uploading the same data over and over again.

-Properties declare that they need certain pieces of prerequisite data, and a deployment of those properties will make an attempt to provide the data.
+Properties declare that they need certain pieces of prerequisite data by adding static informational attributes, and a deployment of those properties will make an attempt to provide the data.
+Properties then call either ``get-data`` or ``upload-data`` to get access to the requested data.

-A :lisp connection gathers all the needed prerequisite data once at the beginning and copies it to an on-disk cache inside the home directory of the UID which will run the lisp process on the host which will run it.
-A :posix connection only attempts to obtain prerequisite data when a property's check function indicates the property is not already applied.
+A ``:lisp`` connection gathers all the needed prerequisite data once at the beginning and copies it to an on-disk cache inside the home directory of the UID which will run the lisp process on the host which will run it.
+A ``:posix`` connection only attempts to obtain prerequisite data when a property's check function indicates the property is not already applied.

+In addition to secrets management, prerequisite data is Consfigurator's mechanism for the common need to upload files to controlled hosts.
+The same mechanism is used internally to upload the Lisp code needed to start up remote Lisp processes for ``:lisp`` connections.

 Representing prerequisite data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~